Madonna and child

 The first relationships people had were with their own families.
 In medieval European families, most kids lived with their father and mother and brothers and sisters.
 Because people died young from diseases, a lot of kids also lived with other relatives, or just with an older brother or sister, because their parents had died.
 Most kids never knew their grandparents, who had died before they were born.

 In the Middle Ages, hardly anyone went to school.
 Kids worked in the fields, or took care of younger brothers and sisters.
-A few children, usually from richer families, were given to monasteries or abbeys to be monks and nuns, and these children were sometimes taught to read and write.
+A few children, usually from richer families, were given to monasteries or abbeys to be monks and nuns, and older monks and nuns sometimes taught these children to read and write.
 The children of very rich men and women sometimes had tutors at home.

 Teenagers, around the age of twelve or thirteen, often went out to work for somebody else.
 Sometimes they worked for their neighbors, helping to plow the fields or take care of babies or animals.
 Sometimes they worked for richer families, as servants, as Chaucer did, for instance.
-Or they were apprenticed to learn a skill like weaving or blacksmithing.
+Or their parents apprenticed them to learn a skill like weaving or blacksmithing.
 Many teenagers lived with the people they worked for.

 Each of these powerful people, in turn, owed obligations to a more powerful person - each count or countess, for instance, owed obligations to a duke (or duchess) or an earl.
 If there was a war, the count had to go to the war with his peasants, to fight for the duke.
 And the count had to send valuable presents to the duke as well, every year.
 In exchange, again, the duke was supposed to protect the count.